Fact check: No link between mpox and COVID vaccination – DW – 08/19/2024

 DW fact check: False

-The claim originates from a video interview with Wolfgang Wodarg, a physician and former SPD member of the German Bundestag, who later became a leading candidate for the small party dieBasis, which was founded in the context of protests against COVID-19 measures.
+The claim originates from a video interview with Wolfgang Wodarg, a physician and former Social Democrat (SPD) member of the German Bundestag, who later became a leading candidate for the small party dieBasis, which was founded in the context of protests against COVID-19 measures.
 The video was released in 2022 by the controversial Austrian broadcaster AUF1.

 Most of the posts we found on this topic were in Spanish and Portuguese.
 According to a study by Loyola University Andalusia, which analyzed the period from May 7 to September 10, 2022, the narrative that mpox is a side effect of COVID-19 vaccines was shared more frequently than any other false claim about mpox.